drivelling-spinel/VSBCMI/HOWTO/games-howto.md

 As with X-Wing above, with floppy version `/CF1` option is requried with VSBCMI.
 This applies also if game has \@NewRisingSun sound drivers patch applied.
 CD-ROM version from 1996 does not require the special option.
 The "Ultimate Talkie Edition" also does not require the special option, but may need system slowdown utility in order to work correctly with digitized speech.
+[CpuSpd](https://www.vogons.org/viewtopic.php?t=74359) is a recommended tool for that.

 ### Kasparov's Gambit

-_official patch for the game_
+Official 1.1 patch is requried to fix issues with video playback that the game has.
+Get it from, e.g., from The Patches Scrolls.

 ### Black Zone

-_to elaborate on /CF1 and any other options_
+Black Zone does not work with currently released version of `HDPMI32I.EXE` and needs a special build, posted by the maintainer in [this issue discussion](https://github.com/Baron-von-Riedesel/VSBHDA/issues/54).
+With this version of DOS extender, VSBCMI also needs to be started with options `/OPL0 /CF1 /DF10` (i.e. with FM port forwarding) _or_ `/OPL1 /CF1` (i.e. with software FM emulation).
+While this allows playing the game with sound and music, __a lot__ can be done to improve how the game sounds.
+See [this fan site](https://black-zone-shrine.vercel.app) for details.

 ### Quake

 _-sspeed option and sound pack mods_